bernhardAxonIvy/doc/source/designer-guide/ivyscript/reference.rst

 file area and are automatically deleted if a session ends.
 Temporary Files can be made persistent.

-IvyScript Files are always addressed relatively, i.e. absolute addressing will lead to errors.
-You can create folders and files, i.e. a hierarchical structure, but you can not navigate outside the confined area (which is also the reason why absolute File paths are disallowed).
+IvyScript Files are always addressed relatively, i.e., absolute addressing will lead to errors.
+You can create folders and files, i.e., a hierarchical structure, but you can not navigate outside the confined area (which is also the reason why absolute File paths are disallowed).